trickybestia/mnist-handwritten-digit-recognizer/README.md

         It will give probabilities of image being each digit.
 The highest probability will be highlighted with white background.

-    4. Repeat steps 1-2, and send Enter to running `mnist-handwritten-digit-recognizer`.
+    4. Repeat substeps 4.1-4.2, and send Enter to running `mnist-handwritten-digit-recognizer`.
 It will reload image and evaluate model on it.
 It is not necessary to restart it every time.

 ### Dumping images from dataset to a directory